TylorS/typed/apps/website/content/guides/ui-storybook.md

 ---
 title: "Storybook: mount a story with an owned render scope"
-summary: "Advanced Storybook integration reference for owned mount scopes and disposal."
+summary: "Mount and dispose Typed output in a component explorer or browser fixture."
 section: "UI / Foundations"
 kind: "deep-dive"
 order: 296